I made the whole world talk, their hearts beat.

 He began as an unassuming provincial kid who went on to star in films, dress like a dandy and repeatedly beat many of his long line of glamorous girlfriends.
 His early life was blighted by crime and after gaining fame and adulation as one of the world’s finest athletes, he wound up being sent to prison for murdering the love of his life.
 He died at the age of 52 after crashing his car returning to prison after a day’s furlough.

-In Argentina Monzón is revered as one of the greatest sportsmen the country has ever produced, alongside names like footballer Diego Maradona and Formula 1 legend Juan Manuel Fangio.
+In Argentina Monzón is revered as one of the greatest sportsmen the country has ever produced, alongside names like footballer Diego Maradona, Formula 1 legend Juan Manuel Fangio and of course, Lionel Messi.
 Folk singer Leon Gieco’s tribute, Puño Loco (Crazy Fist) achingly remembers the boxer and his profound effect on the Argentine people despite the darker aspects of his personality.

 In the boxing world he is widely regarded to be in the top three middleweights of all time.
 Mike Tyson, a devoted student of boxing history while training under Cus D’Amato, has repeatedly professed his veneration for the Argentine.